BioDT/uc-ces-recreation/README.md

 renv::install("devtools")
 ```

-You can install from GitHub
+You can install from GitHub,

 ``` r
 remotes::install_github("BioDT/uc-ces-recreation")
 ```

-or locally
+or locally,

 ``` r
 devtools::install("path/to/uc-ces-recreation", dependencies = TRUE)